Are you an adviser? Go to Unbiased Pro

 Are you looking to get on the property ladder as a single person?
 Discover our helpful guide full of top tips on buying a house on your own here.

-This guide walks you through how to put yourself in the best position to get the mortgage offer you need and buy a house on your own.
+This guide will show you how to get mortgage-ready and successfully buy a home on your own.

 Prospective reasons for a single person mortgage